FuturelyConcept/generative-app-demo/README.md

 > **Revolutionary Concept**: **AI + DATA + POLICIES = Complete Application**

-This project demonstrates the future of software development: a **pure zero-code application** where AI handles ALL business logic dynamically.
-No hardcoded endpoints, no controller classes, no service layers - just **AI + DATA + POLICIES** making real-time decisions.
+This project demonstrates the future of software development: a **pure zero-code application** where **OpenAI intelligently understands user intent** and dynamically generates both **API responses** and **UI components** based on policies.
+No hardcoded endpoints, no controller classes, no service layers - just **AI + DATA + POLICIES** making intelligent real-time decisions.

 ## 🧠 What Makes This Revolutionary?